-Phytochemicals exhibit great antioxidant potential and produces-producebeneficial effect effects to the human health (50).
-The spices in this study contains containquite an appreciable quantity of different phytochemicals in varying amountedamounts, each of these phytochemicals are-isfamous for various protective and advantageous properties.
+Phytochemicals exhibit great antioxidant potential and produce beneficial effects to human health (50).
+The spices in this study contain quite an appreciable quantity of different phytochemicals in varying amounts, each of these phytochemicals is famous for various protective and advantageous properties.
 Turmeric (sample A) was significantly higher in alkaloids, polyphenols, and flavonoids compared to others.
 Flavonoids and alkaloids as well as their synthetic derivatives are used as medicinal agents as analgesic, antimalarial, antiseptic, antioxidant antitumor anticancer, and bactericidal (51,52).
-In generalthegeneral the presence of these phytochemicals in spices in this studycould be responsible for their much acclaimed much-acclaimed medicinal uses in various disease conditions such as atherosclerosis, arthritis, nausea, asthma, worm expeller, bacterial infections, and cancer.
+In general the presence of these phytochemicals in spicesin this studycould be responsible for their much-acclaimed medicinal uses in various disease conditions such as atherosclerosis, arthritis, nausea, asthma, worm expeller, bacterial infections, and cancer.